Customer Stories — 14 min

 Proof of paid visa fee

-Once your employee receives their visa, they can then freely enter Germany.
-Note, though, that this visa expires after two years.
-Your employee will still need to complete several additional administrative steps once in Germany to secure their residence permit.
+Once the employee receives their visa, they can then freely enter Germany.
+Note that this visa expires after two years.
+The employee must still complete several additional administrative steps once in Germany to secure their residence permit.

-To learn more, check out our dedicated guide on relocating employees.
+To learn more, watch our informative webinar on relocating employees.

-There are three primary types of work/residence permit for overseas employees in Germany.
+There are three primary types of work/residence permits for overseas employees in Germany.
 They are as follows:

 This is for people who are highly qualified and possess in-demand skills in Germany, such as in engineering, medicine, and IT.